LunaFolf/WhiskeeDev/README.md

 I'm Whiskee or, if you're here from a more profressional background, Liam.
 I started studying Development during my free-time when I was ~12, first learning LUA to create scripts for [ComputerCraft](https://github.com/dan200/ComputerCraft) and Addons for Garry's Mod.

-At 16 I started An apprenticeship a Web Developer, and within less than a year I dropped out of that to work as a Full-stack Web Developer.
+At 16 I started an apprenticeship as Web Developer, and within less than a year I dropped out of that to work as a Full-stack Web Developer.

 I have a background in Javascript and PHP, using frameworks from Vue.js to Laravel.
 I don't do much backend development anymore, as I've moved my focus onto frontend.